achrafaitibba/Where_is_my_money/README.md

 # where_is_my-money
-This is a sample application that provides a comprehensive demonstration of tracking life transactions to help users understand where their money is spent and where it comes from.
-The app comes with intuitive visualization tools to enable users to get a clear picture of their expenses/incomes and make informed decisions.
+This is a sample application that provides a comprehensive demonstration of tracking life transactions to help users understand or remember where their money is spent and where it comes from.
+The app comes with intuitive visualization(You will find the front end in my github repo) tools to enable users to get a clear picture of their expenses/incomes and make informed decisions.